shawnvera/shawnvera.github.io/blog.md

 *What is something about you that can only be learned by reading this blog?*

 Instrumental music helps me concentrate.
 Odd I know but it just works.
 I'm also really into tech (I know, shocking, right? lol).

-Random fact: The Matrix is one of my favorite movies.
+Random fact about me: The Matrix is one of my favorite movies, but the sequels were just not good.